top of page

 Denying myself of this truth will not ground me.
 Denying myself of this uncomfortability will not set me free or prepare me to mother and empower.
 It will steer me away from my shadows…running away…lost, confused, floating, assimilating, never knowing what safety means.
 Never knowing what self-knowing means.
 Never knowing what home means.

-Anthem erased
+Anthem erased by Malaya Ulan:

 Melodic sounds, faint in my memory.
 Words are not words but lyrics of a Philippine anthem.
 A language I could have spoken.
 A language I should speak.
 My vocabulary is limited.

-Songs on replay for hours hoping for a miracle.
+Songs on replay for hours, hoping for a miracle.
 Hoping to understand.

-American Dream
+American Dream by Anito:

-Dear God I hope this isnt my path
+Dear God, I hope this isn't my path

-This is a trap to a never ending wrath
+This is a trap to a never-ending wrath

-After decades, its crystal clear
+After decades, it's crystal clear

 Days turned into years, and I'm still here